KBHarrison/metalsmith-demo-empty/src/palliative.md

 ---
-title: What should I do when health becomes a challenge?
+title: What is Palliative Care
 template: main.hbt
 ---